BritishPandaChick/disney-codes/log.md

 - Start adding HTML to club website

 **Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)

+## Day 18: June 18, 2020
+**What I Did Today:** Tried to remove horizontal scroll bar from large screen version of mobile events and services site.

+**Day Summary:** I spent the entire session trying to fix the large screen version of my site and remove the horizontal scroll bar.
+I removed all the styles from the style.scss file to see if I could find the problem.
+Instead I think I discovered the issue might have come from the index.html file instead.
+I wasn't able to figure out what the issue is.
+So tomorrow I'm going to play around with the HTML and see what code is creating the horizontal scroll bar.
+Once I figure out the issue and fix it, I'll add the styles back to the style.scss file.
+I'll have to double check the mobile and tablet versions to see if there are any fixes that need to be made before I move onto another project.

+**Tomorrow's List:**
+- Remove HTML code to see what might be causing the horizontal scroll bar
+- Add back in styles for style.scss

+**Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)